Tool Guide

 Oxford Heavyweight Ruled Index Cards, 3" x 5", White, 100 Per Pack (63500)

-• The product highlights 3 x 5 versus 4 x 6 card size for quick prompts, filing notes, or longer study answers with a clear fit for office and school stations with repeated document handling.
+• The strongest detail here is 3 x 5 versus 4 x 6 card size for quick prompts, filing notes, or longer study answers with a clear fit for paper-heavy admin workflows.

 • Ideal for: teams that need organized, low-friction desk workflows.